It all started in 1959.

 The aim is to tone and strengthen the muscles, not through intense cardio activity or heavy weights, but through precise, graceful (when possible) and measured movement that channels the very best of dance, stretching and core work.
 Individual barre studios, such as Aleenta Barre, have adapted their classes to focus on any or all of these aspects and to increase the cardio aspect for those seeking the ultimate in body transformation.

-The world has changed a lot since 1959 – but the beauty and potential of a strong mind & body remains very much the same.
+The world has changed a lot since 1959 – but the beauty and potential of a strong mind and body remains very much the same.